AustinKunkel/ambient_lights/README.md

 ### 5. **Optimizing for Low Latency**
 - Asynchronous processing minimizes lag, and keeps the server responsive.
-- Using arrays with direct indexing speeds up overall calculations
+- Using arrays with direct indexing speeds up overall calculations.
-- Other capture settings that the user can change can affect the latency (resolution, blend mode, LED count)
+- Other capture settings that the user can change can affect the latency (resolution, blend mode, LED count).

-## Development & Contribution
-Guidelines for developers interested in contributing to the project, including project structure and coding standards.

-## Troubleshooting & FAQs
-Common issues, debugging tips, and frequently asked questions to help users resolve problems.
+## How Sound Capture Works

 ## Future Plans & Roadmap
-A list of upcoming features, improvements, and areas where contributions are needed.